PrathamThakkar701/linkedin-extension/README.md

 # SyncUp LinkedIn Enrichment Extension

+### 🚀 Quick Start: How to Install the Extension

+1. Download the `SyncUp Extension.zip` file provided by your admin, or clone this repository.
+2. Unzip/extract the folder somewhere on your computer (like your Documents folder).
+3. Open Google Chrome and type `chrome://extensions/` in the URL bar.
+4. Turn on **Developer mode** (the toggle switch in the top right corner).
+5. Click the **Load unpacked** button in the top left.
+6. Select the unzipped `extension` folder.
+7. Click the **Extensions puzzle piece icon** 🧩 in the top right of Chrome and click the **Pin** 📌 next to SyncUp!

 A two-part tool that finds LinkedIn profiles from multiple input types and saves them to SyncUp with zero manual data entry.

 - **Part A — Chrome Extension:** While browsing LinkedIn, save any profile to SyncUp instantly with all fields pre-filled.